Beau C. Wilson

 Pennsylvania

-Prior to joining Hyland Levin Shapiro, Beau served as Deputy Attorney General at the Office of the Attorney General in Trenton, New Jersey, where he represented state agencies in the Office of Administrative Law, the New Jersey Superior Court, Appellate Division, the New Jersey Supreme Court, the New Jersey District Court, and the United States Supreme Court.
-Beau also counseled the Department of Community Affairs and its various subdivisions and the Department of State regarding the enforcement or defense of their statutes and regulations.
+Prior to joining Hyland Levin Shapiro, Beau served as a law clerk to the Honorable Jean B. McMaster, J.S.C., in the Superior Court of New Jersey, Civil Division.
+He later served as a Deputy Attorney General for the State of New Jersey, where he represented state agencies before the Office of Administrative Law, the Superior Court of New Jersey, the Appellate Division, the New Jersey Supreme Court, the United States District Court for the District of New Jersey, and the United States Supreme Court.

-Beau resides in Haddon Township with his wife and two sons.
-In his free time, Beau enjoys playing tennis, going on hikes, and attempting to convince his family that his dad jokes are, in fact, funny.
+Outside of the office, Beau enjoyed spending time with his wife and two sons, playing tennis, hiking, and trying to convince his family that his dad jokes are actually funny.

 Representative Matters